-“It’s the one feature men and women agree on,” says Debe Robinson, NKBA treasurer and owner of Kitchen Expressions Inc. in Sheffield, Ala., who’s also worked in the flooring industry.
+“It’s the one feature men and women agree on,” says Debe Robinson, owner of Kitchen Expressions in Sheffield, Ala., who’s also worked in the flooring industry.

 Why?
 The love of wood is in our genes.
-Our nesting instincts know that hardwood has warmth, personality, and makes our homes cozy and inviting.
-That’s why this clever chameleon pairs well with any kitchen style — from casual cottage and sleek contemporary to the most chi-chi Park Avenue traditional.
+Our nesting instincts know that hardwood has warmth and personality, and makes our homes cozy and inviting.
+That’s why this clever chameleon pairs well with any kitchen style — from casual cottage and sleek contemporary to the most chichi Park Avenue traditional.

-More reasons why wood flooring is the goof-proof option:
+More reasons why wood flooring is a goof-proof option: